Defeat staring NDC in the face because NPP has delivered – Prof Dodoo

 The Chief Executive Officer of the Ghana Standard Authority (GSA), Professor Alex Dodoo, has noted that the governing New Patriotic Party (NPP) has delivered on its mandate over the past three-and-a-half years in office.

-He said the party should be voted for in the December 7 elections to consolidate the gains made.
+He said the party should be voted for in the December 7 elections in order to consolidate the gains made.

 Prof Dodoo noted that President Nana Addo Dankwa Akufo-Addo’s policies and programmes including the Free Senior High School, affect the lives of the ordinary Ghanaians in all parts of the country.